triSYCL/sycl/llvm/docs/CommandGuide/llvm-strip.rst

 :program:`llvm-strip` is a tool to strip sections and symbols from object files.
-If no other stripping or remove options are specified, :option:`--strip-all` will be enabled by default.
+If no other stripping or remove options are specified, :option:`--strip-all` will be enabled.

-The input files are modified in-place.
+By default, the input files are modified in-place.
 If "-" is specified for the input file, the input is read from the program's standard input stream.

 If the input is an archive, any requested operations will be applied to each archive member individually.